Vijayaadhithan/querix-semantic-search/docs/production_commands.md

   -d '{"query":"example product query","page_size":10}'
 ```

-For a tenant configured with the `gainr_legacy` compatibility adapter, use
+For a tenant configured with a legacy compatibility adapter, use
 `/filter-result` instead.
 Its mobile, web, and other clients must send the
 selected location as `filter.city_id`; `/search` is intentionally disabled: